Top 10 Things to do in Panama City, Panama

 7. See the Panama Metropolitan Nature Park (Parque Metropolitano)

 Metropolitan Park offers the second-highest viewpoint from which to see Panama City.
-There is also research done in this park.
+Research is also done in this park.
 An international team of scientists from the Smithsonian Tropical Research Institute (STRI) has set up a crane in the park to study the forest canopy.

 The Metropolitan Natural Park is located in the district of Ancón, District of Panama, between Ave.
 Ascanio Villalaz, Ave.
 La Amistad.
-It is open from 8 – 5 Monday through Friday and to 1 p.m. on Saturday, however, I did see find a recommendation to go earlier to see animals so it appears you can get in before this time.
-Entrance is $5 USD and a trail map is $1.50.
+It is open from 8 – 5 Monday through Friday and to 1 p.m. on Saturday.
+However, I did see a recommendation to go earlier to see animals, so it appears you can get in before this time.
+Entrance is $5 USD, and a trail map is $1.50.

 8. Boat Gatun Lake to Monkey Island